Marsyas: Marsyas and Apollo

-In the contest between Apollo and Marsyas, which was judged by the Muses or the Nysean nymphs the terms stated that the winner could treat the defeated party any way he wanted.
+In the contest between Apollo and Marsyas, which was judged by the Muses or the Nysean nymphs, the terms stated that the winner could treat the defeated party any way he wanted.
 Marsyas played his flute, putting everyone there into a frenzy, and they started dancing wildly.
 When it was Apollo's turn, he played his lyre so beautifully that everyone was still and had tears in their eyes.

 There are several versions of the contest; according to Hyginus, Marsyas was departing as victor after the first round, when Apollo, turning his lyre upside down, played the same tune.
 This was something that Marsyas could not do with his flute.
 According to Diodorus Siculus, Marsyas was defeated when Apollo added his voice to the sound of the lyre.
 Marsyas protested, arguing that the skill with the instrument was to be compared, not the voice.
-However, Apollo replied that when Marsyas blew into the pipes, he was doing almost the same thing himself.
+However, Apollo replied that when Marsyas blew into the pipes, he was doing almost the same thing.
 The Nysean nymphs supported Apollo's claim, leading to his victory.